There are a lot of people in the world, and as you go about your day-to-day life there’s a pretty good chance you’re going to meet some of them.

 While many of the people you meet will remain acquaintances, some of them will become your friends.

 Acquaintances can be people you’ve just met as well as people you’ve known for a while.
 It isn’t necessarily the amount of time you’ve known a person that makes them an acquaintance (because it’s entirely possible to become close friends with someone very quickly).
-What makes a person an acquaintance instead of a friend is the amount of time you spend with them.

 There are many different people at the dog park, but I’ve encountered the same woman on more than one occasion and every time she’s there we end up talking.
 These conversations are always exclusively about our dogs, the military (since the dog park is on a military base), and events taking place in our city.